Segev031/Space-Shooter-Game/README.md

 # Space-Shooter-Game
-Space Shooter Game using Pygame.
+Space Shooter Game using Pygame. \n
 I used the tutorial of Coding Lifestyle 4u.